The weeks that were in SnowSkool Banff 2015 - Wks 11 & 12

 Time to wrap it up folks.
 The last 10 or so days have brought a fitting end to our season in Banff, as you'll see in the pics below ...

-CLICK HERE if you need the photos to open up in a separate window.
+CLICK HERE if you need the photos to open in a new window.

 Our final full week started quietly due to there being quite a few headaches lurking after a very eventful and celebratory Sunday Funday.
 A few guys went up the hill on Monday to practice for their impending park course but otherwise, it was a much needed rest day after a busy weekend.
 Tuesday saw skiers Max Muir, Henry Hebron and Tom Williams start their park course.
 Proceedings got underway with them switch skiing before they headed into the park to work on rail progression.